 If you decide it's time to end your chicken's life, consider that the bylaw prohibits backyard slaughter.
 Perhaps you have a cousin outside of the city who can host this.
+Or call Trev (see resources).
 Alternatively, you can have your hen put down by the vet, but it will not be edible (and it costs about \$40).
-Don't name your hens if you think you might slaughter them eventually.
-This makes it much harder.
-Slaughter is done by snapping the chicken's neck (easiest method for humane slaughter) or very quickly cutting off its head with a sharp knife.
-The chicken will have muscle spasms for a minute or so, but it will be completely dead at this point.
+Don't name your hens if you think you might kill them eventually -- OR do give them names from the Joy of Cooking.